 THE CAMPAIGN AND BATTLE

 The Emperor’s column headed south, staying within Byzantine territory.
 Three hundred and seventy miles later Manuel reached Laodicea on the Lycus, where the army turned east toward the Seljuk frontier.
-The column now marched through ancient Phrygia, where once marched Alexander the Great in the early days of his conquest of the Persian Empire.
+The column now marched through ancient Phrygia, where Alexander the Great once passed in the early days of his conquest of the Persian Empire.
 This area, the themes of Thrakesion and Anatolikon, had been overrun by the Seljuks after Manzikert, but recovered by Manuel’s father and grandfather.
-Along the way the Byzantine forces entrenched their camps each night as was the ancient Roman tradition of their forebears, dating back to the Roman Republic.
+Each night on the march, the Roman forces entrenched their camp each night in the ancient tradition of their forebears, dating back to the Roman Republic.

 Light Turkish cavalry harassed the column as it moved ever closer to its objective, setting afire the grass and poisoning the wells ahead of the Byzantine line of march.
 There would be little forage for the Emperor’s horses or clean water for the army to drink.
 By the time they arrived at the ruined fortress of Myriocephalon, at the foot of the Tzivritze pass, through which the route to Iconium passed, the Byzantine forces were “grievously afflicted by a disease of the bowels which utterly ravaged the army”.

-The Sultan had not sat idle as the Byzantine juggernaut drew ever nearer to his capital.
+The Sultan Kilij Arslan had not sat idle as the Byzantine juggernaut drew ever nearer to his capital.
 He had summoned Turcoman warriors from throughout Anatolia and northern Syria to come defend Muslim lands from the “infidel”.
-Though likely smaller than the Imperial forces marching toward him, Kilij Arslan’s army was swollen with new-arrived allies, and ready for battle.
+Though likely smaller than the Imperial forces marching toward him, the Turkish army was swollen with new-arrived allies, and ready for battle.
 Nevertheless, the Sultan sent envoys to the Emperor at Myriocephalon offering peace.

 “This place is a far-stretching defile with mountain passes that descend gently the steep northern slope to the hills below, opening up into broad ravines and then dropping down on the other side to jutting rocks and precipitous, beetling cliffs.”